Internal combustion engine cooling: Basic principles

 Comparing air and water, air has vastly lower heat capacity per gram and per volume (4000) and less than a tenth the conductivity, but also much lower viscosity (about 200 times lower: 17.4 × 10−6 Pa·s for air vs 8.94 × 10−4 Pa·s for water).

 Continuing the calculation from two paragraphs above, air cooling needs ten times of the surface area, therefore the fins, and air needs 2000 times the flow velocity and thus a recirculating air fan needs ten times the power of a recirculating water pump.

-Moving heat from the cylinder to a large surface area for air cooling can present problems such as difficulties manufacturing the shapes needed for good heat transfer and the space needed for free flow of a large volume of air.
+Moving heat from the cylinder to a large surface area for air cooling can present problems including difficulties manufacturing the shapes needed for good heat transfer and the space needed for free flow of a large volume of air.
 Water boils at about the same temperature desired for engine cooling.
-This has the advantage that it absorbs a great deal of energy with very little rise in temperature (called heat of vaporization), which is good for keeping things cool, especially for passing one stream of coolant over several hot objects and achieving uniform temperature.
+This has an advantage in that it absorbs a great deal of energy with very little rise in temperature (called heat of vaporization), which is good for keeping things cool, especially for passing one stream of coolant over several hot objects and achieving uniform temperature.
 In contrast, passing air over several hot objects in series warms the air at each step, so the first may be over-cooled and the last under-cooled.
 However, once water boils, it is an insulator, leading to a sudden loss of cooling where steam bubbles form.
 Steam may return to water as it mixes with other coolant, so an engine temperature gauge can indicate an acceptable temperature even though local temperatures are high enough that damage is being done.

 An engine needs different temperatures.
 The inlet including the compressor of a turbo and in the inlet trumpets and the inlet valves need to be as cold as possible.
 A countercurrent heat exchanger with forced cooling air does the job.
 The cylinder-walls should not heat up the air before compression, but also not cool down the gas at the combustion.
 A compromise is a wall temperature of 90 °C. The viscosity of the oil is optimized for just this temperature.
 Any cooling of the exhaust and the turbine of the turbocharger reduces the amount of power available to the turbine, so the exhaust system is often insulated between engine and turbocharger to keep the exhaust gasses as hot as possible.